sandeepnamburi/Legend/README.md

-# Legend
+# caption-generator
-Generate Instagram captions using Machine Learning
+Website that generates captions based on a given picture